tendermint/tendermint/docs/spec/abci/apps.md

 This way the application can determine the initial validator set for the blockchain.

-ResponseInitChain also includes ConsensusParams, but these are presently ignored.

 ### EndBlock

 Updates to the Tendermint validator set can be made by returning